nathan-contino/nathan-contino.github.io/_posts/2021-05-16-glenwood-springs-to-aspen-bike-tour.markdown

 I also saw Lauren Boebert on the street in Glenwood Springs, which was... well, I guess it's nice to see representatives of Congress on the street, talking to people.
 That's all I can really say.
 And yes, she was carrying.
+I think.

 As a final stop of our journey, Meg and I swung by [Westbound & Down](https://westboundanddown.com/), who've made